efuhrma/Biohackathon-Team-16/README.md

 # Biohackathon-Team-16
 # Task B: Selecting a disease to study - Cystic Fibrosis
-Symptoms, diagnostic, and prognostic criteria:
+Symptoms:
-  Diagnostic criteria: patients must meet the criteria in at least two categories
+- Thick mucus in lungs, shortness of breath, wheezing, fatigue, fat in stool, diarrhea, constipation Diagnostic criteria: patients must meet the criteria in at least two categories
 - positive newborn screening
 - elevated sweat levels (>/= 60 mmol/L
 - abnormal nasal potiental difference measurements
 - consistent cystic fibrosis clinical symtpoms
 - identification of two disease causing mutations in cystic fibrosis.
 Prognostic criteria:
 - genotype: different CFTR mutations affect disease severity
 - age: the later it is, the worse it gets. treatment also becomes less effective.

 Frontline treatments:
 - CFTR Modulator Therapies: primary one is Trifakta, it targets the CFTR gene to improve it, however, not all patients with cystic fibrosis have a faulty CFTR gene